Belgian king starts Congo visit, gives award to WWII veteran

 KINSHASA, Congo (AP) — Belgium’s King Philippe bestowed a top honor on the last known surviving Congolese veteran of World War II on Wednesday, beginning a six-day visit amid ongoing efforts to atone for colonial-era abuses.

 Former Corporal Albert Kunyuku, now 100, was decorated Commander of the Order of the Crown.
-Enlisted at the age of 18, Kunyuku fought in then-Burma during the Second World War, on behalf of Belgium.
+Enlisted at the age of 18, Kunyuku had fought in then-Burma on behalf of Belgium.

-The king also was expected to address Congo’s parliament later in the day and meet with President Felix Tshisekedi.
+The king later met with President Felix Tshisekedi and addressed Congo’s parliament, urging peace in the country’s volatile east.
+The region is home to a myriad of armed groups including M23, which has made advances in recent weeks.

+“The instability in the east of the country, where inhumane violence and impunity too often reign, remains a great source of concern for all of us,” the king said.
+“This issue cannot continue.
+It is the responsibility of all of us to remedy it.”

 Congolese government spokesman Patrick Muyaya said this week’s visit by King Philippe and Queen Mathilde would include talks centered around economic cooperation and ongoing reconciliation efforts by the former colonial power.